 I begin by reviewing three ways of conceiving accountability: accountability as sanctioning, accountability as inclusion, and accountability as transparency.
-I do so in order to show how the current conceptual lens through which we view accountability has constrained what we see and understand as “accountability”—focusing on the importance of inclusion, sanctioning and participation, at the expense of developing the capacity of the affected to reject unwelcome help and generate alternatives choices.
-After my review of the three leading forms of accountability, we will be in a better position to assess how the prevailing understandings of accountability can help (and hinder) how we conceptualize INGO accountability.
+I do so in order to show how the current conceptual lens through which we view accountability has constrained what we understand as and demand from “accountability.”
+I then argue for why accountability as resistance is needed to supplement these three dominant existing undertandings of accountability.

 Accountability as Sanctioning

-Throwing elected officials out of office and withdrawing financial support are often considered central and therefore indispensable features of accountability in democratic politics.
-For the capacity to punish those who fail to enact their policy preferences, exercise political power unwisely or violate the laws of society, gives citizens control over their political lives and thereby autonomy.
-Democratic political authority functions properly when those affected by the laws have the ability to exert influence on those laws by withdrawing their support.
-Thus, the capacity to sanction is the enforcement mechanism (the teeth) of accountability, a method to constrain and limit those whose authority has transgressed relevant norms.
+Discussions of INGO accountability often focus on the need for more sticks, that is punitive mechanisms necessary for enforcing standards’ violations.
+For instance, Michael Jennings (2012) has recommended enhancing the ability of beneficiaries to sue INGOs.
+The capacity to sanction is the enforcement mechanism (the teeth) of accountability, a method to constrain and limit those whose authority has transgressed relevant norms.
 Without such a punitive/exclusionary capacity, accountability can evolve into mere ceremonial displays.
+So one response to recent attempts to institutionalize standards for INGO accountability is to point out the lack of sanctioning mechanisms.
+Without any institutionalized mechanisms to enforce standards, accountability mechanisms can be easily bypassed when controversies do occur.

 Of course, there are different methods of sanctioning INGOs.
-INGOs can be sanctioned when they are denounced in ways that cause reputational damage, fined, have criminal penalties imposed, future donations or funds withdrawn, have members quit or employees fired.
+INGOs can be sanctioned when they are denounced in ways that cause reputational damage (Grant and Keohane, 2005), fined, have criminal penalties imposed, future donations or funds withdrawn, have members quit or employees fired.
 Typically, these sanctioning mechanisms work retrospectively—that is, they punish after the perceived harm has been done while incentivizing INGOs to listen to the grievances of accountability holders prospectively.
 Sanctions can be used as threats and thereby strengthen the bargaining position of accountability holders.
-But accountability as sanctioning is importantly an ex post facto phenomenon.
-Its primary aim is to take power away from erroneous and abusive power-wielders.
+But accountability as sanctioning is importantly an ex post facto phenomenon, whose primary aim is to take power away from erroneous and abusive power-wielders.

-The two main ways of sanctioning INGOS are through fiscal accountability and legal accountability.
+The two main ways of sanctioning INGOS though are fiscally and legally.
 Fiscal accountability occurs when funding is withdrawn in light of the performance of the INGO.
 In this way, donors and boards can be given primary responsibility for this sanctioning method of accountability.
 The second main way of sanctioning INGOs is legal accountability.
 INGOs must comply with a wide variety of laws (i.e. non-profit legislation, International Human Rights Law, local and national laws) as well as legal and quasi-legal mechanisms such as contracts, Memoranda of Understanding, or Joint Policy Agreements” (Cavill and Sohail 2010, 235-6).
 In order to be effective, INGOs often must operate with national mandates and support.
-When they don't, they can be punished by being kicked out of a state.
+When they don't, they can be punished by being kicked out.
 The punitive dimensions of these forms of accountability can create perverse incentives.
-After all, it seemingly punishes those who are trying to help and the punishments can become part of the problems facing INGOs, e.g. fear of being sued or losing funding can create incentives to fail to self-criticize or correct one’s policies.
+By targeting those who are trying to help, the penalties can become part of the problems facing INGO accountability, e.g. fear of being sued or losing funding can create incentives to fail to self-criticize or correct one’s policies.